Cards Against Humanity: Political involvement and the Nuisance Committee

 In the lead-up to the 2018 midterm elections, the Nuisance Committee posted billboards against incumbent Illinois representative Peter Roskam.
 The company also released a Midterm Pack in support of Run for Something; the pack cost $5, but could be received for free if the customer provided the address of a registered voter in one of six swing districts (who would also receive a copy of the pack for free).

 In August 2022, it was announced that revenue from all purchases of the game and its expansions by residents of U.S. states that have or are "likely" to restrict abortion rights would be donated to the National Network of Abortion Funds.

 In September 2024, Cards Against Humanity announced a lawsuit against SpaceX, alleging that the company had left equipment and materials on the plot of land Cards Against Humanity purchased in 2017 along the U.S.-Mexico border.
 Cards Against Humanity alleged that SpaceX never asked for permission to use the site, and sought $15 million in damages for the alleged unlawful use of the land.
 If the lawsuit succeeded, Cards Against Humanity pledged to give back all of the net proceeds to each of their 150,000 original subscribers.
-The lawsuit was settled in late 2025.
+The lawsuit was settled out of court in late 2025.